homebysix/ejdotcom/content/posts/profilemanifestsmirror.md

 ## Contributing to manifests

 As you use these manifests, you may encounter specific settings or entire domains that are absent from the ProfileManifests repository.
 When this happens to you, I would strongly encourage you to submit a [pull request](https://github.com/ProfileCreator/ProfileManifests/pulls) to the upstream ProfileManifests repository that adds the missing pieces for the benefit of everyone. ([This pull request](https://github.com/ProfileCreator/ProfileManifests/pull/335/files) that adds a manifest for Handbrake settings is a good example.)
+After pull requests are reviewed and merged, the ProfileManifestsMirror repository will be updated automatically to reflect the changes.

 If you don't have the time or interest for submitting pull requests, the next best thing would be to [check the ProfileManifests repository issues](https://github.com/ProfileCreator/ProfileManifests/issues) to see whether anyone else has already submitted a request for your desired app or setting.
 If not, submit a new issue, and a generous volunteer may grant your request.